rgraebe/rgraebe/README.md

 - 👋 Hi, I’m Ruan!
 - 👀 I’m interested in Data Science, Agent-based simulation and data visualisation
-- 🌱 I’m currently learning/working in Java
+- 🌱 I’m currently learning/working in Python
-- 📫 Reach me at rgraebe@vsp.tu-berlin.de
+- 📫 Reach me at ruan.graebe@gmail.com

 <!---
 rgraebe/rgraebe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.